 13.1 This section only applies to disputes between the United States and Person.
 Any dispute concerning a question of fact or law arising under this Contract, while the United States is a party to the Contract, which is not disposed of by agreement will be decided by the Authorized Officer, who will render a decision and serve a copy thereof on Person.
 If Person disagrees with the Authorized Officer’s decision, Person and the United States agree to incorporate the administrative review procedures of 43 C.F.R.
 3165.3(b), and Person may appeal the Authorized Officer’s decision to the State Director of the BLM State Office having jurisdiction over the Authorized Officer.
 Pending a final non-appealable decision of a dispute hereunder, both parties will proceed diligently with the performance of their obligations under this Contract and in accordance with the Authorized Officer’s decision pursuant to this section 13.1.

-13.2 This section only applies to disputes between the Purchaser and Person.
-Any disputes that arise after the Government Assignment and Conveyance will be disposed of strictly between Purchaser and Person whether by mutual written agreement or by seeking legal redress in the appropriate federal or state judicial forum.
-Person understands, acknowledges, and agrees that the United States shall no longer be a responsible party to either Purchaser or Person after Government Assignment and Conveyance and shall not be made a party any dispute or judicial proceeding pursuant to this Section 13.2.
+13.2 This section only applies to disputes between the Real Property Purchaser and Person.
+Any disputes that arise after the Government Assignment and Conveyance will be disposed of strictly between Real Property Purchaser and Person whether by mutual written agreement or by seeking legal redress in the appropriate federal or state judicial forum.
+Person understands, acknowledges, and agrees that the United States shall no longer be a responsible party to either Real Property Purchaser or Person after Government Assignment and Conveyance and shall not be made a party any dispute or judicial proceeding pursuant to this Section 13.2.

 ARTICLE XIV